How to Become an Electrician in Alaska

 If you are looking for technical schools in Alaska to complete the education hours you need to become licensed, there are a few options.

-• Alaska Vocational Technical Center (AVTEC).
-AVTEC is in Seward, Alaska, and has an Industrial Electricity program that takes approximately one year to finish.
-To enroll in this program students must have qualifying TABE test scores in reading and math and be able to lift and carry 50 pounds or more, and climb, kneel, crawl, walk and stand repeatedly for long periods of time.
-The ability to differentiate colors is a must for this career field as well.
-Students completing this program should be able to find entry-level work as an industrial controls tech, industrial electrical tech or electrical apprentice.
+• The Alaska Vocational Technical Center (AVTEC) in Seward, Alaska, offers an Industrial Electricity program that takes about one year to complete.
+To enroll, students must have qualifying TABE test scores in reading and math, be able to lift and carry at least 50 pounds, and perform physical tasks such as climbing, kneeling, crawling, walking, and standing for long periods.
+Color differentiation is also required for this career field.
+Graduates of the program can find entry-level jobs as industrial controls technicians, industrial electrical technicians, or electrical apprentices.

-• Iḷisaġvik College.
-Located in Barrow, Ilisagvik College offers an Associated Construction Trades (ACT) program that allows students to train in their choice of the following fields: carpentry, electrical, plumbing, scaffolding, insulation, pipefitting or welding.
+• Iḷisaġvik College in Barrow, Alaska, offers an Associated Construction Trades (ACT) program where students can train in their chosen field.
+The program provides hands-on instruction in carpentry, electrical work, plumbing, scaffolding, insulation, pipefitting, or welding.

 Search Electrician Programs